Ricardosgeral/relier-web/README.md

      - Push the button "Create DataClip"

     This will allow you to inspect the test results values.
-    You can create another DataClip with the test Inputs, inserting in the text box
+    You can create another DataClip for the test Inputs, putting in the text box:

         SELECT * FROM testinputs

-## Debug eventual errors
+## Debug eventual errors of app after deploy

-    $ sudo heroku logs --app relier-web -t ctr+z to leave
+    $ sudo heroku logs --app <APP_NAME> -t ctr+z to leave